 Tremblant, Montreal, Canada

 Mont-Tremblant screams Christmas cheer.
-Head to the Laurentians on Christmas Eve, as Santa Claus will be coming to town for a meet and greet.
+Head to the Laurentians on Christmas Eve, as Santa Claus will be coming to town for a meet-and-greet.
 Afterward, catch the holiday parade in the afternoon.
-Elsewhere in Tremblant you will find ice sculpting workshops, soap bubble blowing, an outdoor disco, snowboarding clowns and ice skating.
+Elsewhere in Tremblant you will find ice sculpting workshops, soap bubble blowing, an outdoor disco, Christmas lights, snowboarding clowns, and ice skating.
 Enjoy a “waterful time” at Mont-Tremblant’s Brind O’ Aquaclub water park, which will be open to the public throughout the holidays.
 The aquatic complex is the perfect place to bring children and teenagers to play on its 4 waterslides, 35 interactive water games and whirlpool.